divyankkarolia97/touch_type/README.md

 # touch_type

-A 60sec typing test and a leaderboard for the fastest typer.
+A 60 second typing test and a leaderboard for the fastest typer.

 HOST LINK : <a href="http://touchtype.bitballoon.com/">touch_type</a>